How to Keep Your House Warm in the Winter (In-depth Guide)

 If your boiler is not rated “A” — regardless of the rating system — you could be paying more to heat your home.
 For example, G-rated non-condensing boilers are often only 60-70% efficient, so for every pound you spend on natural gas, 30-40p are wasted.

 Upgrading to an A-rated condensing boiler with an efficiency of 90%+ will mean that you worry less about turning up the thermostat on chilly days.
-According to the Energy Saving Trust, switching to this type of boiler could actually save you over £200 per year!
+According to the Energy Saving Trust, switching to an efficient boiler could actually save you up to £840 per year!

 What’s more, modern condensing boilers are far more eco-friendly than their predecessors.
 Switching from an old G-rated non-condensing boiler to a new condensing model could save you money and reduce your CO2 emissions by 1,220 kg per year.

 2. Install Draught-Proof Windows And Consider Double Or Triple Glazing

 While you may not think so, closed windows are capable of letting heat escape, and draughts enter the house through a poorly-sealed window frame.
 This is why it’s always good practice to draught-proof your windows.